slabstech/gaganyatri.com/_posts/blog/2018-12-17-death-to-monsters.md

 - Waterboarding
 - Splitting nails with rusted nails
 - The classic cut from the middle east
-- The elecric chair (No this would be too easy)
+- The electric chair (No this would be too easy)
 - A slow acting poison

 Now whom would you give punishment , if something similar happens.